sourceduty/Computational_Reactor/README.md

 > "*There isn't a financial budget limit for cancer and zero profit.
 It doesn't matter.*"

 > "*I'm not planning on leading the development and management of computational reactors for cancer.
-My work is the computations.*"
+In this science, my work is the computations.*"

 #
 ### Related Links